NEONScience/neon-data-institute-2016/_posts/institute-materials/day1_monday/2016-06-20-extract-spectra-masks.md

 <strong>R Skill Level:</strong> Intermediate

 <h3>Goals / Objectives</h3>
-After completing this activity, you will:
+After completing this activity, you will be able to:
 <ol>
-<li>Understand how to extract and plot spectra from an HDF5 file.</li>
+<li>Extract spectra from an HDF5 file using masks.</li>
-<li>Know how to work with groups and datasets within an HDF5 file.</li>
 </ol>

 </div>